FAQ

 How can you justify charging so much for only a 30 minute ceremony?

 As with many things, you get what you pay for.
-I generally spend 10-12 hours communicating with a couple (occasionally in person but usually by email/phone/chat), preparing and customizing the ceremony, delivering the ceremony, completing the legal paperwork, and mailing it to the government offices in Thunder Bay.
+We generally spend 10-12 hours communicating with a couple (occasionally in person but usually by email/phone/chat), preparing and customizing the ceremony, delivering the ceremony, completing the legal paperwork, and mailing it to the government offices in Thunder Bay.
 The ceremony reflects the couple and their relationship, and includes any special readings, rituals, and elements that they would like included.
-Since I am also a wedding planner, I am experienced in calming and coaching nervous couples through their ceremony.
+Since Shari is also a wedding planner, she is experienced in calming and coaching nervous couples through their ceremony, and she is available at no extra charge to ensure your ceremony is set up to your specifications.

-Most importantly, don’t forget: the officiant is the least expensive person you will hire, and the only one who is absolutely necessary!
+Most importantly, don’t forget: the officiant is the least expensive wedding vendor you will hire, and the only one who is absolutely necessary!
 Without your officiant, you’re just throwing a party!

 Can we look at photos and videos of you performing ceremonies for other couples?